Planning a solo women trip? Let us look at some of the essential tips that you can use for your upcoming solo women trip.

 6. Take a break from technology

-Yes, it is important to document your trip, but, try avoiding social media in general and immerse yourself in the now!
+Yes, it is essential to document your trip, but try avoiding social media in general and immerse yourself in the now!
 Women tend to lead busy lives and have a lot of multitasking they manage on a day-to-day basis.

 7. Enroll in activities